acesanderson/Siphon/README.md

 # Siphon

-**Stop manually hunting for documents.
-Stop copy-pasting context for LLMs.
-Own your knowledge.**

 Siphon transforms any content source into structured, searchable, LLM-ready knowledge while you retain complete control over your data.
 Built for the age of AI agents, designed for minds that work in parallel.

 ## Philosophy